bynect/bflc/docs/README.md

 ## Overview

-The Brain Fuck Languages Compiler (bflc) is a compiler framework that targets [Brainfuck][bf-wikipedia] and closely [related languages](bf-family).
+The BrainFuck-like Languages Compiler (bflc) is a compiler framework that targets [Brainfuck][bf-wikipedia] and closely [related languages](bf-family).

 ## Installation